 لِيُنفِقْ ذُو سَعَةٍ مِّن سَعَتِهِ وَمَن قُدِرَ عَلَيْهِ رِزْقُهُ فَلْيُنفِقْ مِمَّا آتَاهُ اللَّهُ لَا يُكَلِّفُ اللَّهُ نَفْسًا إِلَّا مَا آتَاهَا سَيَجْعَلُ اللَّهُ بَعْدَ عُسْرٍ يُسْرًا

 “Let spend owner of ample means from his ample means, and (he) who, is restricted on him his provision, let him spend from what Allah has given him.
 Allah does not burden any soul except (with) what He has given it.
 Allah will bring about after hardship ease.”
 (Surah At-Talaq 65:7)

 Allah has secured everyone their provision.
-Everyone’s comes in a different format a different time.
+Everyone’s comes in a different format at a different time.
 Man does injustice to himself when he goes impatient with Allah’s decision.
 This can lead to many implications.
-Many of which have been ruining our communities and societies for long.
+Many of which have been ruining our communities and societies for a long.